T-34 Model 1943 with 76.2-mm-gun F-34

 Further improvements were incorporated into the T-34 later in the year.
 Additional fuel could be carried by using the new exterior fuel panniers at the rear of the vehicle.
 At the beginning of 1943 these were changed to cylindrical drums, with most tanks being adapted to carry three.
 Various new tracks were developed for use in snow and mud, and to improve traction.

-While Russian tanks could not be equalled in terms of firepower, armour or mobility, there performance on the battlefield was often sadly lacking.
-German tank troops found that Russian tank units seldom took advantage of terrain, acted in an un-coordinated fashion, and tended to attack in rigid geometric formations.
+While Russian tanks could not be equalled in terms of firepower, armor or mobility, their performance on the battlefield was often sadly lacking.
+German tank troops found that Russian tank units seldom took advantage of terrain, acted in an uncoordinated fashion, and tended to attack in rigid geometric formations.
 Some of these problems can undoubtedly be traced to inadequate training, but poor ergonomic design of the tanks was also to blame.

 In 1942, it was not unusual for tank crews to receive as little as 72 hours of classroom training apart from basic training.
 Unit exercises were often perfunctory, but equally damaging was the archaic layout of Russian tank turrets.
 German turrets had three-man crews: gunner, loader and commander.
 The function of the commander was to observe the terrain, direct his crew and co-ordinate the deployment of his tank with that of his unit.
 In contrast, the Russian turret had only two men, a gunner and a tank commander.
 The tank commander not only had the same duties as his German counterpart, but also had to load the main gun and the coaxial machine-gun which could be very distracting in the heat of battle.